Memorial Book Fair

 On the occasion of the publication of Les yeux bordés de reconnaissance by Myriam Anissimov, ed. du Seuil, 2017.

-Three contrasting destinies intersect in the painful, lucid, rebellious and caustic obsessions of an author who does not want to forget anything: Romain Gary, Sergiu Celibidache, the great Romanian conductor, and Samuel, the author’s uncle, deported more than seventy years ago.
+Three contrasting destinies intersect in the obsessions at once painful, lucid, rebellious and caustic of an author who does not want to forget anything: Romain Gary, Sergiu Celibidache, the great Romanian conductor, and Samuel, the author’s uncle, deported more than seventy years ago.

 In the presence of Myriam Anissimov.
 Moderated by Ariane Singer, journalist.